 Cancer of the bone, Osteosarcoma is a very aggressive and deadly form of cancer that commonly affects the limbs but can rapidly spread to other parts of the body.
 Large and giant breeds are most commonly affected, as are older dogs, but dogs of all ages can get it.

 The early signs of bone cancer are subtle and can include swelling, lameness, and joint or bone pain.
-As the disease progresses the lameness and pain increases rapidly.
+As the disease progresses the lameness and pain increase rapidly.

 X-Rays and tissue samples are used to diagnosis osteosarcoma, and it is classed as stage 1 low-grade, stage 2, and stage 3 the most advanced stage of cancer.

-Chemotherapy is often used as a treatment to ensure that the cancer has not spread to any other areas, in particular the lymph nodes.
-In more severe cases amputation is needed to remove the cancer.
+Chemotherapy is often used as a treatment to ensure that cancer has not spread to any other areas, in particular, the lymph nodes.
+In more severe cases amputation is needed to remove cancer.